 - 6.9.4 The Marks Tey community values its local heritage and we want to ensure that our locally interesting buildings and other heritage assets are not lost or re-developed in a way that would negatively impact on their architectural significance.
-We want to protect these non-designated heritage assets4. - 6.9.5 The Marks Tey Parish Council will work with Colchester Borough Council to seek the inclusion of the locally identified heritage assets on the borough-wide local list.
-As work progresses on the local list, it is possible it will include further assets in the parish not identified in policy MTo7 below.
-Policy MTo7 is intended to apply to all buildings and structures listed in the policy as well as any additional assets in the parish that are included as part of a future Colchester Borough Council local list.
+We want to protect these non-designated heritage assets5. - 6.9.5 Policy MTo7 is intended to apply to all buildings and structures listed in the policy as well as any additional assets in the parish that are included as part of a future Colchester Borough Council local list.
+It is intended that the list of non-designated heritage assets in Marks Tey will be reviewed as necessary as part of any future review of the Marks Tey Neighbourhood Plan.

-4 Old Rectory Court, Station Road is referred to as the Old Rectory in the Character Assessment and Church Farm House as Church Farm.
+5 Old Rectory Court, Station Road is referred to as the Old Rectory in the Character Assessment and Church Farm House as Church Farm.